 How to apply it:

-Have your reps record the calls, listen attentively, identify where they made mistakes and why, do roleplays with corrections, and apply those corrections during future calls.
+Have your reps record the calls, listen attentively, identify where they made mistakes and why.
+Then you can do roleplays with corrections and assign their sales managers to help the rep apply those corrections during future calls.
 Remember, repetition is key.

 3. Pre-call research is essential.

 Jill Konrath, author and B2B sales strategist, advises against scripted calls:

 Instead, Konrath believes it is crucial to pre-research prospects and create personalized sales calls: “I discovered that the only way to capture the attention of these corporate decision-makers was to create a very personalized message based on in-depth research in their firm.
 Once I started doing this, I started setting up meetings.”